inrupt/public-documentation/coding-conventions/rdf-vocabulary-guidelines.md

     - We consider RDF 1.1 Turtle parsers to be widely deployed now, so choosing lowercase and the non-@-prefixed syntax shouldn't cause any problems.
     - It allows easier cut-and-paste into SPARQL queries.
-    - Readability (i.e. lowercase just tends to scream less).
+    - Readability (i.e., lowercase tends to 'scream' less).
-    - Consistency (i.e. just pick one, and stick with it - we've chosen lowercase).
+    - Consistency (i.e., just pick one, and stick with it - we've chosen lowercase).